Santa Maria di Piazza, Busto Arsizio: History

 In 1873, the comprehensive restoration work entrusted to Carlo Maciachini of the building began and involved the tiburium's loggias, the plasterwork of the exterior walls, the dome and architecture, and the copper roofing; the side doors of the western facade, opened in 1605, were bricked up, while the one on the southern facade was reopened.
 The loggia of the tiburium, the plinths at the base of the interior and exterior walls, the door knockers, the rainwater drainage, and the side altars, which were demolished and replaced (the one on the left would later be removed with the 1939-43 restorations, while the one on the right, with the statue of the statue of the Madonna dell'Aiuto, was moved to the sanctuary of the Sacred Heart in Busto Arsizio in 1912 and replaced).
 The compasses were replaced, and other interventions affected the windows, the balustrade, the floor, the wooden statues in the niches, and the organ, which was made later and then transferred to the church of Sant'Edoardo in Busto Arsizio, where it is still located today.
 For the statue of the Madonn, Maciachini designed a small throne for exhibitions and processions.
 During these works the painter Luigi Cavenaghi was responsible for the pictorial restoration of the entire interior surface.

+The piazza of the church was one of the sites were the Olympic flame of the 2026 Winter Olympics passed.